NkiroteFay/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this script adds execution permission to the owner of hello
+this script adds multiple permissions to the owner, group and everyone